 Timebox distractions: Taking small breaks throughout the day is important for helping you focus when it’s time.
 The trick is making sure a quick break doesn’t turn into an afternoon-long nap or Instagram scroll.
 Set aside specific times to do non-work related activities—a walk around the block, snack time, reading the news—and hold yourself accountable to that allotted amount of time.
 The break will be good for you and you’ll return to work with a clearer brain and more energy to accomplish your work.

-Turn off notifications and use Do Not Disturb: It’s ok to block out distractions during certain times of the day so you can maintain flow and keep your head down.
-Take control of your notifications by disabling all but the most critical ones.
-If you’re worried you’ll miss something, set up reminders every few hours to check your Inbox or Slack quickly and then get back to work.
+Turn off notifications and use Do Not Disturb: It’s OK to block out real-time distractions during certain times of the day so you can maintain flow and keep your head down.
+Take control of your messaging notifications by disabling all but the most critical ones.
+If you’re worried you’ll miss something, set up reminders every few hours to check your inbox or chat quickly and then get back to work.
 In the same vein, if you work in tools that have a Do Not Disturb mode, turn it on when you need to concentrate.
 Protect your focus time—and make sure your teammates do as well—so that, when you have the time, you can do your best work without distractions.

-As we learn how to collaborate remotely all across the globe, remember that you’re not alone.
-Everyone is learning how to be effective, together—even if we’re all practicing social distancing to varying degrees.
+If you work on a remote or hybrid team, remember—you’re not alone.
+Everyone on your team is trying to be effective, together—even if we’re all practicing social distancing to varying degrees.
+Follow the four tips above to learn how to collaborate effectively if your team is remote so you can connect more frequently (even if it's different than you would in an office).
 With your colleagues, share what’s been working with you and ask if they have any new tips.

 Also, acknowledge what’s hard and work with your team to gracefully get through it.
 Change can be disorienting.
 Simply acknowledging that fact and redefining what your days look like—and how you interact with your team and colleagues—can be empowering.Manage remote work with Asana